Bedkow/adswise/README.md

 - Developed with Wordpress, PHP, JavaScript, HTML, CSS.
 - Featuring a custom theme.

-Previous version created with Elementor Pro also created by me can be visited here: [adswise.pl](https://adswise.pl/)
+Previous version created with Elementor Pro was also created by me and can be visited here: [adswise.pl](https://adswise.pl/)

 ###### Under construction - demo not available